 Business debt consolidation is when you take out a new business loan to pay off your existing business loans and debt.
 By taking out a small business debt consolidation loan, you’re moving many debts into one streamlined monthly payment.

 Most often, business debt consolidation works like personal debt consolidation.
 It allows you to streamline your debt into one manageable payment.
-Debt consolidation loans can provide a longer repayment period, a lower interest rate, or both.
+Your consolidation business loan can provide a longer repayment period, a lower interest rate or both.

 If you don’t see either benefit when searching for a business debt consolidation loan, it may not be in your best interest to consolidate.

 While every lender will have different business loan requirements, most will look at factors such as your income, credit score and debt-to-income ratio.
 Below are several steps you can take to obtain a commercial debt consolidation loan: